cboettig/labnotebook/_posts/2011-03-20-writing-warning-signals-mansucript.md

 Avoid other bifurcation types:

-i.e. Hastings & Wysham(Hastings & Wysham, 2010), or supercritical Hopf, see Sebastian's examples(<span rel="tooltip" title="Schreiber S (2003).
+i.e. Hastings & Wysham(Hastings & Wysham, 2010), or supercritical Hopf, see Sebastian's examples(<span class="tooltip" title="Schreiber S (2003).
 Allee Effects, Extinctions, And Chaotic Transients
 in Simple Population Models. _Theoretical Population Biology_, *64*.
 ISSN 00405809,  http://dx.doi.org/10.1016/S0040-5809(03)00072-8."><a href="http://dx.doi.org/10.1016/S0040-5809(03)00072-8">Schreiber, 2003</a></span>)(Schreiber & Rudolf, 2008)), these would fail model adequacy, while summary-statistics approaches will not.
 (May need to outline this better with examples).